Eyes are a gateway to the kidney – A rare case of cystinosis

 With seven transmembrane domains, CTNS is predicted to be an essential lysosomal membrane protein.
 The CTNS gene, which has 12 exons and occupies a region of genomic DNA measuring 23 kb, is found on chromosome 17p13.3.
 The symptoms of CTNS mutations include everything from the complete absence of the gene product to the wrong intracellular location of CTNS to CTNS mutant proteins with residual or abnormal function.
 Age at disease onset and disease severity is connected to genotypic variation.
 According to Meikle et al., the birth prevalence of cystinosis is 1 in 100,000–200,000 in European and American populations.
 The majority of patients are fair-skinned people of European heritage.
 The incidence of cystinosis has also been reported in African American, Mexican, and Indian ancestry, Iranian children, Taiwanese sisters, and Japanese infants.

-Vitamin D or calcium insufficiency is two common dietary factors linked to rickets.
+Vitamin D or calcium insufficiency are two common dietary factors linked to rickets.
 Although malnutrition is the primary cause of the majority of instances in developing nations, it is still important to rule out endogenous reasons such as renal fanconi syndrome (RFS).
 Even with proper mineral supplementation, persistent renal phosphate or calcium wasting will not improve a patient’s condition.
 Chronic deficits can cause rickets-related physical symptoms, linguistic regress, and failure to thrive.
 RFS may result from a multiorgan illness or underlying genetic problem.

 The most typical cause of RFS in children is NC, commonly known as infantile cystinosis.
 It is the first genetic disease that is taken into account when determining the etiology of RFS due to its frequency.
 Around 6–9 months of age is when failure to thrive first appears and by the age of 18 months, polyuria, polydipsia and rickets symptoms are present.